TPM domain

 The TPM domain family is named after the three founding proteins TLP18.3, Psb32 and MOLO-1.
-TPM domains have a characteristic fold (αβαβαββαα or βαβαββαα) composed of α helices (3+3 or 2+3) flanking four central β strands.
+TPM domains have a characteristic alpha-helical fold (αβαβαββαα or βαβαββαα) and (3+3 or 2+3) flanking four central β strands.
 The TPM fold has not been found in other protein domains to date.
 TPM was previously referred to as "DUF477" and "Repair_PSII".

 In plants, the TPM domain-containing proteins TLP18.3 and Psb32 have been implicated the photosystem II (PSII) repair cycle.
 It may be involved in the regulation of synthesis/degradation of the D1 protein of the PSII core and in the assembly of PSII monomers into dimers in the grana stacks.

 In the model nematode C. elegans, the MOLO-1 protein is an auxiliary subunit that positively modulates the gating of levamisole-sensitive acetylcholine receptors.